-If you are eligible to make a claim, a work accident claim calculator is a tool that can help you estimate the compensation you could be awarded for the injury you suffered.
+By Daniel Picard.
+Last Updated 4th August 2022.
+If you are eligible to make a claim, an accident at work claim calculator is a tool that can help you estimate the compensation you could be awarded for the injury you suffered.
 The calculator works by asking you questions about the factors usually examined when determining compensation in a personal injury claim.

 We have advisers available to answer any questions you might have about making a personal injury claim.
 To speak with one, you can reach out via: